Jessica is an author, actress, filmmaker and coach. One of her greatest joys in life is reaching back to help pull

 Then once the people who are just testing the program are locked out, the modules with greater material are presented.

-For me, a lot of the module material became repetitive, not to mention the amount of spelling and grammatical errors that riddled each module.
-I am an editor.
-That’s what I do for a living, so grammatical errors scream at me from the page.
-Sometimes, it was difficult for me to get through the module due to the amount of grammatical errors I was encountering.
-But if you can get pass that, the module information is really good at first, but like I said, it got repetitive for me afterwards.
-However, each module reveals something that you hadn’t thought about concerning an approach that you can take in the film industry.
+For me, a lot of the module material became repetitive.
+It started off strong, but after a while, I started seeing the same things presented in new modules, which bothered me.
+For the amount that I was paying, I was expecting something more.
+However, each module does reveal something that you hadn’t thought about concerning an approach that you can take in the film industry.
 These new tidbits of information were like gleaming diamonds in an ocean of mediocre.
 So I started thinking, considering the amount that I’m paying a month for this program, was that tiny gleaming diamond worth those hundreds of dollars?
 Hmm...I wasn’t too sure.

 Yammer a.k.a The Bat Cave